 WALTER P. CARTER: CHAMPION FOR CHANGE

-A new Emmy Award winning documentary produced by Susan Hannah Hadary and John Anglim presenting the story of one man’s transition from institutional to community living following the closure of The Rosewood Center, Maryland’s largest residential center for the developmentally disabled.
+Presents the journey of one man’s transition from institutional to community living following the closure of The Rosewood Center, Maryland’s largest residential center for the developmentally disabled.
+Regional Emmy Award

 BONG AND DONNELL